 Waste management concerns the ‘whole cycle of waste creation, transport, storage, treatment and recovery’ (Cheyne and Purdue, 1995, p.
 151); thus regulatory control of waste can (and arguably must) be directed to all stages of that cycle.
 Unsurprisingly, the breadth of methods for managing waste, the lack of clarity over the meaning of “waste”, and the imbrication of domestic, European and international legislative frameworks on waste, render the topic one of confusion (Adshead, 2008).
 A comprehensive account of the definition of waste is beyond the scope of this paper (see generally Lee and Stokes, 2008).
 There will thus not be any waste taxonomy presented (cf Pongrácz and Pohjola, 2004), not least because ‘[t]here are probably few concepts in modern times that have attracted a greater variety of interpretations than waste’ (Trentmann, 2016, p.
 627).
 Instead, a brief outline, within the broad context of UK and EU law, is provided.

-The basic regulatory framework is provided by the Waste Directive 2008, but that Directive suffered from the flaw of ambition (Scotford, 2009), resulting in an overly broad definition of waste as ‘any substance or object which the holder discards or intends or is required to discard’ (Waste Directive 2008, Art.
+The basic regulatory framework for waste is provided by the Waste Directive 2008, but that Directive suffered from the flaw of ambition (Scotford, 2009), resulting in an overly broad definition of waste as ‘any substance or object which the holder discards or intends or is required to discard’ (Waste Directive 2008, Art.
 3(1)), and waste holders as ‘the waste producer or the natural or legal person who is in possession of the waste’ (Waste Directive 2008, Art.
 3(2).
 Essentially, four broad points can thus be made:

 (1) a broadly objective approach is taken to assessing whether something is waste (The Environment Agency v Short [1999] J.P.L.
 263; Long v Brooke [1980] Crim.
 L. Rev. 109), and the act of discarding remains key; (Scotford, 2009);